Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 Women Don’t Have to Settle for Hobosexual Men

 Society is rapidly changing, with culture lagging.
-Even highly accomplished women who save lives, develop new technologies, and run global corporations feel that their life isn’t complete with a man.
-Hence, they settle with hobosexuals that refuse to contribute.
+Even highly accomplished women who save lives, develop new technologies, and run global corporations feel that their lives aren’t complete with a man.

 Fortunately, culture is shifting, and more and more women realize that they don’t need to settle with these users.
 They’re choosing to remain single rather than play housemaid to a man who doesn’t earn his keep.